kwilinsi/tlmerge/docs/raw_processing.md

 when you edit your photos in Lightroom.

 This is true, but there's more to it.
-If you use software like Lightroom to process your raw photos, and you're not familiar with the details of raw images processing, you'll want to read over this document before using tlmerge.
+If you use software like Lightroom to process your raw photos, and you're not familiar with the details of raw photos processing, you'll want to read over this document before using tlmerge.

 You might think that converting a `.cr3` file (a raw format used by Canon) into a `.jpg` is as simple as converting a `.jpg` to a `.png`.
 However, this is not the case.
-There are few interpretive decisions you have to make when converting a raw image.
+There are few interpretive decisions you have to make when converting a raw photos.

-Additionally, note that RAW image here doesn't mean a `.raw` file.
+Additionally, note that raw photo here doesn't mean a `.raw` file.
 Rather, it collectively refers to many image formats from each camera manufacturer that store raw data from the camera sensor.
 To quote the `dcraw` [documentation](https://www.dechifro.org/dcraw/):